drupol/master-thesis/src/thesis/1-introduction.typ

 ensuring that studies can not only be repeated under the same conditions but also reproduced and validated in different contexts.

+In 2014, @Collberg2014 conducted a large-scale empirical study that confirmed this challenge by showing that fewer than 25% of computer-systems papers could be successfully built and executed, revealing that reproducibility is hindered not only by technical limitations but also by cultural and institutional barriers.

 In 2020, the United States sustained a sophisticated cyberattack known as SolarWinds.
 This meticulously orchestrated campaign apparently attributed to Russia persisted undetected for months and was enabled through a backdoor